 Trump on verge of 2nd impeachment after Capitol siege

-President Donald Trump is on the verge of being impeached for a second time, the House planning the unprecedented vote one week after he encouraged a mob of loyalists to “fight like hell” against election results and the U.S. Capitol became the target of a deadly siege.
+President Donald Trump is on the verge of being impeached for a second time in a fast-moving House vote, just a week after he encouraged loyalists to “fight like hell” against election results and then a mob of his supporters stormed the U.S. Capitol.

+During debate Wednesday, House Speaker Nancy Pelosi asked Republicans and Democrats to “search their souls” ahead of the historic afternoon vote.
+Trump would be the first American president to be impeached twice.

+Trump “must go,” Pelosi said.
+“He is a clear and present danger to the nation we all love.”

+Actual removal seems unlikely before the Jan.
+20 inauguration of President-elect Joe Biden.
+A spokesman for Senate Majority Leader Mitch McConnell said the Republican leader would not agree to bring the chamber back immediately, all be ensuring a Senate trial could not begin at least until Jan.
+19.

-While the first impeachment of Trump last year brought no Republican votes in the House, a small but significant number of leaders and other lawmakers are breaking with the party to join Democrats on Wednesday, unwilling to put American decency and democracy at further risk, even with days remaining in the president's term.
+While Trump’s first impeachment in 2019 brought no Republican votes in the House, several GOP leaders and other lawmakers are breaking with the party to join Democrats this time, saying Trump violated his oath to protect and defend U.S. democracy.

+However, most Republicans planned to vote “no,” and Rep. Tom McClintock of California said during debate that impeaching Trump a week before he leaves office is a “petty, vindictive and gratuitous act.”

+McConnell called major Republican donors last weekend to gauge their thinking about Trump and was told that Trump had clearly crossed a line.
+McConnell told them he was through with Trump, said the strategist, who demanded anonymity to describe McConnell’s conversations.

+The New York Times first reported McConnell’s views on impeachment on Tuesday.

-The stunning collapse of Trump's final days in office, against alarming warnings of more violence ahead by his followers, leaves the nation at an uneasy and unfamiliar juncture before Democrat Joe Biden is inaugurated Jan.
-20.
+The stunning collapse of Trump’s final days in office, along with warnings of more violence ahead, leaves the nation at an uneasy and unfamiliar juncture before Biden takes office.

-“If inviting a mob to insurrection against your own government is not an impeachable event, then what is?” said Rep. Jamie Raskin, D-Md., a drafter of the articles of impeachment.

 The four-page impeachment resolution relies on Trump’s own incendiary rhetoric and the falsehoods he spread about Biden’s election victory, including at a White House rally on the day of the Jan.
-6 attack on the Capitol, in building its case for high crimes and misdemeanors as demanded in the Constitution.
+6 attack on the Capitol, in making its case for “high crimes and misdemeanors” as demanded in the Constitution.

-Confronting his potential place in history, Trump warned lawmakers off it, suggesting it was the drive to oust him rather than his actions around the bloody riot that was dividing the country.
+Trump took no responsibility for the riot, suggesting it was the drive to oust him rather than his actions around the bloody riot that was dividing the country.

 “To continue on this path, I think it’s causing tremendous danger to our country, and it’s causing tremendous anger,” Trump said Tuesday, his first remarks to reporters since last week’s violence.

 A Capitol police officer died from injuries suffered in the riot, and police shot and killed a woman during the siege.
 Three other people died in what authorities said were medical emergencies.
-Lawmakers had to scramble for safety and hide as rioters took control of the Capitol and delayed by hours the last step in finalizing Biden's victory.
+Lawmakers scrambled for safety and hid as rioters took control of the Capitol, delaying by hours the tally of Electoral College votes that was the last step in finalizing Biden’s victory.

 The outgoing president offered no condolences for those dead or injured, only saying, “I want no violence.”